 Quiz de lecture: Prior to each day where readings are due, there will be a listening and pronunciation skills.
-Students must attend the completion of weekly assignments.
+Students must attend the

-Labs: Language labs provide the opportunity to further develop
+Language labs provide the opportunity to further develop

 Language Resource Centre (LRC in Arbutus 117) to complete assigned material (typically 45 min per week).
+The completion of weekly assignments.

-The LRC will be open on a drop-in basis.
-Mark will be based on practice speaking French in small groups.
-Mistakes and risk-taking are a normal part of the learning process; you are therefore encouraged to participate to the best of your ability.
-Students will participate in a one hour conversation seminar on a weekly basis, during which oral exercises will be conducted based on lessons learned in the lecture.
+LRC will be open on a drop-in basis.
+Mark will be based on

+Labs: